BDC Hamburger Icon

 The biggest business inefficiencies and how to reduce them

-Here are four of the biggest sources of business inefficiencies and how to prevent them.
+Here are four of the most significant sources of business inefficiencies and how to prevent them.

 1. Falling into social media black holes

-Social media marketing is an essential marketing plan strategy for businesses that cater to business-to-consumer (B2C) and business-to-business (B2B) audiences.
-A robust social media presence on multiple channels – including Facebook, Instagram and Twitter – is no longer optional.
+Social media marketing is an essential marketing plan element for businesses that cater to business-to-consumer (B2C) and business-to-business (B2B) audiences.
+A robust social media presence on multiple channels — including Facebook, Instagram and X (formerly Twitter) — is no longer optional.

 However, businesses risk massive inefficiencies when attempting to harness the power of social media.
 Avoid these common missteps:

-• Pursuing a social presence everywhere.
-Too many businesses fall into the trap of thinking a successful social media strategy means engaging on every social platform.
+• Pursuing a social presence everywhere: Too many businesses fall into the trap of thinking a successful social media strategy means engaging on every social platform.
 Although it’s important to have a presence on multiple channels, not every platform gives you a direct benefit.
-For example, companies in the industrial solvents or software-as-a-service (SaaS) industries don’t necessarily need Snapchat or Instagram accounts but may benefit from a presence on LinkedIn and Twitter.
+For example, companies in the industrial solvents or software-as-a-service (SaaS) industries don’t necessarily need Snapchat or Instagram accounts, but they may benefit from being on X and creating a LinkedIn business profile.

-• Buying engagement on social platforms.
-It’s become common practice for many marketers to buy social engagement by paying for likes, post boosting and new followers.
-This is a waste of time and money because you’re likely paying for bots that won’t engage with your social channels.
-It also makes it challenging to obtain accurate metrics, and your accounts may lose credibility.
+• Buying engagement on social platforms: It’s become standard practice for many marketers to buy social engagement by paying for likes, post boosting and new followers.
+However, this strategy is a waste of time and money because you’re likely paying for bots that won’t engage with your social channels.
+Buying engagement also makes it challenging to obtain accurate metrics and may cause you to lose credibility.

-• Jumping on social trends.
-As companies try to maintain a competitive edge, they may think they need to jump on every new social trend.
-The reality, however, is that this bandwagon effect is far from useful.
-Spreading your resources too thin on unhelpful avenues can quickly kill your marketing budget and hurt your business.
+• Jumping on social trends: Companies may think they need to jump on every new social trend to stay competitive.
+However, spreading your resources too thin on unhelpful social avenues can quickly kill your marketing budget and hurt your business.

 How to fix it: Measuring data is the best way to avoid social media mistakes.
-Most businesses benefit significantly from social media analytics that offer insight into visitor engagement, follower behavior, shares and much more.
+Most businesses benefit significantly from social media data analytics, which offer insight into visitor engagement, follower behavior, shares and more.

 With a thorough understanding of the channels and campaigns that best suit your business, you’ll stop overspending and start directing your marketing team’s time and energy more effectively and constructively.